 Shadow Form is very costly and counterproductive for use as a general combat buff.
 First and foremost, it cripples your physical and magical offensive capabilities; unless you're playing a stabber capable of inflicting massive damage through invisi-stabs, you'll be wasting a lot of time in long, drawn-out battles.
 On top of that, even the minimized damage you'll take will be aggravating as your drain levels pile higher and higher.
 Use Shadow Form in the specific situations it excels at.

 The combination of invisibility and bleeding smoke clouds allows you to shake off many ranged attackers or unintelligent melee enemies, especially if you have better than average movement speed.
-Should you be chased by something that can see invisible and keep up with you, increasing your speed with Swiftness or Haste, or simply teleporting away, is recommended instead.
+Should you be chased by something that can see invisible and keep up with you, increasing your speed with Swiftness or a potion of haste, or simply teleporting away, is recommended instead.

-Shadow Form is excellent for surviving several turns of high damage output, making it perfect for controlled teleporting into a rune vault, grabbing the rune with Apportation, and teleporting back out without dealing with any of the actual guards.
-The 50% damage reduction effectively doubles your durability and healing effects even before you consider the various immunities you gain, though you'll almost certainly wind up with heavy draining to clear up once you're in the clear, and if you haven't cleared the rest of the floor, your getaway might not be as safe as you'd hoped.
+Shadow Form is excellent for surviving several turns of high damage output, making it perfect for breaking into a rune vault, grabbing the rune with Apportation, and teleporting away without dealing with any of the actual guardians.
+The 50% damage reduction effectively doubles your durability and healing effects even before you consider the various immunities you gain, though you'll almost certainly wind up with heavy draining once you're in the clear, and if you haven't cleared the rest of the floor, your getaway might not be as safe as you'd hoped.

 Finally, Shadow Form's immunities to certain threats makes it an excellent buff when faced with particular battles, in spite of the combat penalties.
 Many dangerous uniques have devastating attacks that must overcome your magic resistance, and many end-game opponents are capable of rapidly weakening you with torment; these threats are entirely disabled while in Shadow Form.
 Poison is rarely so threatening as to merit use of Shadow Form, but if you lack rPois and find yourself face to face with an enemy capable of casting Poison Arrow, or think you're about to spend many turns stuck in a poison cloud, it will reduce the damage you take drastically.
 When forced to deal with sources of miasma, Shadow Form can be very helpful, as it's much less costly to cure some light draining than to repair significant amounts of rot.